yamatt/blog/content/blog/providing-useful-security-advice.md

 It also may well be a genuine unmitigated issue, and much the same way with the documentation.
 If you're comfortable you should then be proactively fix the problem.
 Raising a Pull Request for the change and adding or updating tests.

-That way the team with the issue are more likely to listen to you and fix the problem next time, which is the ultimate goal: reducing your attack surface.
+That way the team with the issue are more likely to listen to you and fix the problem next time, which is the ultimate goal: reducing the number of vulnerabilities.